 Mary Fallin Christensen has served the State of Oklahoma for over 30 years.
 She was elected the first female Governor of the State in 2010, and was re-elected for a second term in 2014.
 Prior to serving as Governor, she held a number of state and federal positions, including serving as US Congresswoman for Oklahoma's 5th district between 2007-2011 and serving as Lieutenant Governor of Oklahoma between 1995-2006.
 Mary has been a major contributor to natural resources industries in Oklahoma, and implemented the State's first comprehensive energy plan as well as its State-wide water plan.
 She has held several positions, including Chair of the Southern State Energy Board, Chair of the Interstate Oil & Gas Compact Commission, and has served on the natural resource committee of the National Governors Association (NGA).
-Previously, she also served on the United States House of Representatives Committee on Small Business, was Small Business Chairman on the Republican Policy Committee, and was named the "Guardian of Small Business" by the National Federation of Independent Business.
+Previously, she also served on the United States House of Representatives Committee on Small Business, was Small Business' by the National Federation of Independent Business.
 Mary has also served on numerous Boards of Directors for both commercial organizations and non-profits.